Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-In the ultra-relativistic regime plasma effects have a profound influence on the rates, and gauge interactions are dominant.
-While at $ T \lsim M _ 1 $ the $ 2 \to 2 $ scatterings are higher order, the (inverse) decays are phase space suppressed when $ T \gg M _ 1 $.
-Without taking into account thermal masses, the $ 2 \to 2 $ scatterings would be dominant as can be seen in Fig.~\ref{fig:leptogenesis} (left).
-However when the thermal masses of the SM particles are included, both types of processes contribute at leading order. \footnote{Except for scalar particles, thermal masses are not uniquely defined.
-The ones which are relevant here are the so-called asymtotic masses, valid for momenta of order $ T $.} The resulting production rate at vanishing density, $ ( d n _ N /d t ) _ { n _ N = 0 } = 2 ( 2 \pi ) ^{ -3 } \int d ^ 3 p \Gamma _ N ( \vec p ) f _ N ^ { \rm eq } $, is shown in Fig.~\ref{f:Nrate} (dotted line).
-At high temperatures the rate is due to Higgs decays which are made possible by the large thermal Higgs mass.
-For small sterile neutrino mass this could be the main source of the baryon asymmetry \cite{Hambye:2016sby}.
-Additional multiple interactions mediated by soft gauge bosons turn out to be of crucial importance and have to be resummed (Landau-Pomeranchuk-Migdal (LPM) resummation) (see Fig.~\ref{fig:Nselfenergy}), giving rise to the full curve in Fig.~\ref{f:Nrate} \cite{Anisimov:2010gy}. \footnote{Note, that after the summation of soft gauge bosons spurious gaps disappear which are caused by kinematical thresholds due to thermal masses.
-Such gaps are present in the treatment of thermal corrections in \cite{Giudice:2003jh}.} The same results in the limit $ T \gg M _ 1 $ are shown in Fig.~\ref{f:complete}, together with the $ 2 \to 2 $ scattering rates.
-The LPM resummed (inverse) decays and the $ 2 \to 2 $ give similar contributions, the latter dominate at higher temperatures.
-The contributions involving gauge bosons increase the total rate by almost an order of magnitude compared to the top quark scattering shown in Fig.~\ref{fig:leptogenesis}.
+In the ultrarelativistic regime plasma effects have a profound influence on the rates, and gauge interactions are dominant.
+While at $ T \lsim M _ 1 $ the $ 2 \to 2 $ scatterings are higher order, the inverse decays are phase space suppressed when $ T \gg M _ 1 $.
+Without taking into account thermal masses, the $ 2 \to 2 $ scatterings would be dominant, as can be seen in Fig.~\ref{fig:leptogenesis} (top panel).
+However, when the thermal masses of the SM particles are included, both types of processes contribute at leading order. \footnote{Except for scalar particles, thermal masses are not uniquely defined.
+The ones that are relevant here are the so-called asymptotic masses, which are valid for momenta of order $ T $.} The resulting production rate at vanishing density $ ( d n _ N /d t ) _ { n _ N = 0 } = 2 ( 2 \pi ) ^{ -3 } \int d ^ 3 p \Gamma _ N ( \vec p ) f _ N ^ { \rm eq } $ is shown in Fig.~\ref{f:Nrate} (dotted line).
+At high temperatures the rate is due to Higgs decays that are made possible by the large thermal Higgs mass.
+For a small sterile-neutrino mass this could be the main source of the baryon asymmetry \cite{Hambye:2016sby}.
+Additional multiple interactions mediated by soft gauge bosons turn out to be of crucial importance and have to be resummed [Landau-Pomeranchuk-Migdal (LPM) resummation; see Fig.~\ref{fig:Nselfenergy}], giving rise to the full curve in Fig.~\ref{f:Nrate} \citep*{Anisimov:2010gy}. \footnote{Note that after the summation of soft gauge bosons spurious gaps disappear that are caused by kinematical thresholds due to thermal masses.
+Such gaps are present in the treatment of thermal corrections given by Giudice \ea (2004).} The same results in the limit $ T \gg M _ 1 $ are shown in Fig.~\ref{f:complete}, together with the $ 2 \to 2 $ scattering rates.
+The LPM-resummed inverse decays and the $ 2 \to 2 $ scattering rates give similar contributions, with the latter dominating at higher temperatures.
+The contributions involving gauge bosons increase the total rate by almost an order of magnitude compared to the top-quark scattering shown in Fig.~\ref{fig:leptogenesis}.